Komalsai234/Image-Encryption/README.md

 ```
 uvicorn main:app --host 0.0.0.0 --port 8000
 ```
-**⚠ This is process of running the app in the local system.
+**⚠ This is the process of running the app in the local system.
 The link to access the user interface is given below but it is available only when the app server is running on AWS EC2 instance.**